aleremfer/cultural-disambiguation-lab/docs/taxonomy.md

 Failure to correctly link a term or phrase to its intended real-world referent.

-This includes:
+Includes:

-* mapping to a generic concept instead of a specific entity
+- mapping to a generic concept instead of a specific entity
-* selecting a high-frequency but incorrect referent
+- selecting a high-frequency but incorrect referent

-**Typical causes:**

-* lack of contextual anchoring
-* dominance of global priors over local knowledge

 ---

-### 3. Cultural Anchor Loss
+### 3. Cultural Anchor Loss (Precursor)

 Loss of the original cultural context of a phrase or expression.

 The model:

-* ignores its origin (media, time period, cultural domain)
+- ignores its origin (media, time period, cultural domain)
-* treats it as a generic or decontextualized statement
+- treats it as a generic or decontextualized statement

-**Common in:**

-* advertising slogans
-* TV or comedy catchphrases
-* legacy media references
+This acts as a **precursor condition** that may lead to:

+- Cultural Misidentification
+- Entity Misgrounding

 ---

-### 4. Literalization Risk
+### 4. Literalization Risk (Precursor)

 Interpretation of a non-literal or culturally loaded expression as literal language.

 The model fails to detect:

-* irony
+- irony
-* stylization
+- stylization
-* rhetorical intent
+- rhetorical intent

-**Result:**

-* overly literal explanations
-* semantic flattening

 ---

 ### 5. Salience Bias

-Over-reliance on more prominent or widely known entities when resolving ambiguity.
+Over-reliance on prominent or high-frequency entities when resolving ambiguity.

 The model prefers:

-* well-known artists
+- well-known artists
-* canonical authors
+- canonical figures
-* high-frequency references
+- dominant references

-even when they are incorrect in context.
+even when incorrect in context.

 ---

 ### 6. Literary Bias

-A specific form of salience bias where:

-* phrases with a literary tone are incorrectly attributed to canonical authors
+A stylistic bias where linguistic tone is incorrectly mapped to canonical or literary sources.

-**Example pattern:**
+Example:

-* attributing modern lyrics to classical poetry
+- attributing modern expressions to classical literature

 ---

 ### 7. Failure to Ask for Clarification

-The model proceeds to answer despite clear ambiguity.
+The model answers despite clear ambiguity.

+Expected behavior:

+> request clarification when multiple interpretations are plausible

-This is a **decision-level failure**, not just a knowledge error.
+This represents a **decision-level failure**, not a knowledge limitation.

-Expected behavior in such cases:

-> ask the user to disambiguate between multiple plausible interpretations

-#### Iterative Failure to Ask for Clarification

-A more severe form of this failure occurs when the model:

-- produces multiple plausible but incorrect hypotheses
-- receives corrective feedback
-- continues to generate new guesses instead of switching strategy

-In these cases, the model fails to transition from:

-> answer generation

-to:

-> clarification request

-This results in:

-- cascading misidentifications
-- overconfident iterative guessing
-- delayed or absent abstention

-This pattern is especially common in culturally ambiguous contexts with multiple plausible anchors, and is explicitly modeled in this repository's dataset.

 ---

+### 8. Iterative Failure to Seek Clarification
+*(represented in the dataset as `iterative_misidentification`)*

+A stronger form of the previous failure.

+The model:

+- generates multiple plausible but incorrect hypotheses
+- receives corrective signals
+- continues generating plausible guesses instead of changing strategy

+This reflects failure to transition from:

+> answer generation → clarification request

+---

-### 8. Parody Source Loss
+### 9. Parody Source Loss

-Failure to correctly link a cultural reference to its parodic or derivative form.
+Failure to preserve relationships between:

+> original work ↔ adaptation ↔ parody

 The model may:

-- correctly identify the original source
+- identify the original but not the parody
-- fail to retrieve the local adaptation or parody
-- collapse both into a single referent
+- collapse multiple layers into a single referent

-This reflects a loss of relational structure between:

-> original work ↔ adaptation ↔ parody

-**Typical patterns:**

-- identifying the original international work but not its local version
-- ignoring culturally specific reinterpretations
-- prioritizing canonical sources over local variants

-This failure is particularly relevant in domains where parody and adaptation are common, such as:

-- music
-- television
-- comedy and revue

 ---

-### 9. Cross-Case Contamination
+### 10. Cross-Case Contamination

-Failure where the model incorrectly combines elements from multiple culturally related references.
+Incorrect blending of elements from multiple related cultural references.

-Instead of selecting a single plausible interpretation, the model:
+The model:

-- activates a cultural cluster (e.g. advertising, music, TV)
+- activates a cultural cluster
-- retrieves elements from different cases within that cluster
+- retrieves partial elements from different cases
-- merges them into a single, coherent but incorrect response
+- merges them into a coherent but incorrect response

-**Typical patterns:**

-- mixing slogans from different brands
-- combining entities from related cultural domains
-- attributing a phrase correctly but linking it to the wrong context or persona

-This results in outputs that are:

-- semantically plausible
-- culturally coherent at a superficial level
-- but factually incorrect due to cross-case blending
+This often occurs when multiple partially activated candidates are not properly resolved.

 ---

+## Cross-Cutting Phenomena: Overconfidence under Ambiguity

+The model produces a confident response despite insufficient grounding.

+This phenomenon is not encoded as a separate label in the dataset, but emerges consistently across observed failure patterns.

+It reflects a mismatch between:

+> epistemic uncertainty
+> and expressed confidence

+---

 ## Intended Use

-This taxonomy is designed to support:
+This taxonomy supports:

-* qualitative analysis of LLM outputs
+- qualitative analysis of LLM outputs
-* construction of evaluation datasets
+- construction of evaluation datasets
-* development of explainable disambiguation systems
+- development of explainable disambiguation systems
-* identification of failure modes beyond standard hallucination metrics
+- identification of failure modes beyond standard hallucination metrics

 ---